 Some tasks require people to control their attention and behavior.

 People with ADHD often experience problems with the three core EFs.
-These are:

 - Inhibitory control: The ability to suppress specific thoughts or actions.